AndriiHeonia/pixfinder/README.md

             <td>accuracy</td>
             <td>Number</td>
             <td>2</td>
-            <td>If accuracy = 1 then Pixfinder analyzes each pixel of the image, if accuracy = 2 then Pixfinder analyzes each 2nd pixel, etc. Large number for better performance and worse quality and vice versa.
+            <td>If accuracy = 1 then Pixfinder analyzes each pixel of the image, if accuracy = 2 then each 2nd pixel, etc. Large number for better performance and worse quality and vice versa.
 Number should be positive integer.</td>
         </tr>
         <tr>
             <td>distance</td>